No H1–H3 elements found. Showing placeholder content.

 What I Tested

-I tested the three core flows of Wise Circles with 20 participants on desktop via Maze.
+I tested the three core flows of Wise Circles on desktop.
 The prototype was designed for mobile, but at the time I didn't know Maze supported mobile testing.
+The flows were:

 1. Create a Circle